openebs/openebs/ROADMAP.md

 ## Near Term

-Typically the items under this category fall under next major release (after the current. e.g 4.0).
-At a high level, the focus is towards moving the beta engines towards stable by adding more automated e2e tests and updating the corresponding user and contributor documents.
+Typically the items under this category fall under the next major release (after the current. e.g 4.0).
+At a high level, the focus is moving the beta engines towards stability by adding more automated e2e tests and updating the corresponding user and contributor documents.
 To name a few backlogs (not in any particular order) on the near-term radar, where we are looking for additional help:

 - Support for specifying multiple hostpaths to be used with Local PV hostpath